Woman looking out of her tent overlooking Black Rock State Park

 Camping in Connecticut State Parks

 Whether you prefer camping in the comfort of your RV, cabin camping, or getting away from it all with a hike into one of our backpack camping areas, find it all here in Connecticut State Parks.
-Across the state, you’ll find traditional campgrounds, backpacking lean-tos, riverside spots only accessible by boat, and even sites designed for horses in a variety of settings.
+More than 1400 campsites are available across the state, including 38 rustic cabins.
+You’ll find traditional campgrounds, backpacking lean-tos, riverside spots only accessible by boat, and even sites designed for equestrians camping with their horses.
 From shadowy woodlands, sandy shoreline beaches, inland lakes, to secluded islands, discover the perfect spot for our next outdoor adventure.

 Family camping at Hammonassett State Park (Instagram@adventuresofroytheairstream)